infinity0/msg-notes/appendix/05-hybrid.rst

     ( last pId seen, CH(pId) )

 It is important that this be authenticated; it could be done as part of a message in our (authenticated) causal order history graph.

-Then, we may verify consistency by doing something similar to the mechanism described in :doc:`../causal/02-consistency`, though the book-keeping data structures can be simpler.
-That is, instead of keeping a "not yet acked" set of members for every packet, we keep a "last pId acked" value for every other member.
-When we receive the above information from someone, we check their CH against ours, and if it's correct we update the "last pId acked" value we have stored for them (perhaps checking that it's not older than the previous value).
-If the CH values don't match, we abort.
-If any "last pId acked" value does not match our own "last pId seen" value after some timeout, we emit a "not fully-acked" warning to the user.
+Then, we may verify consistency by doing something similar to the mechanism described in :doc:`../causal/02-consistency`.

 So, we have a verifiable server-dictated total order.
 This is a topological ordering of the underlying partial order of packets.
 It does *not* preserve